This is a typical question you might ask in various projects on Raspberry Pi.

 sudo apt upgrade

-The first step is to install Apache on your Raspberry Pi.
+The next step is to install Apache on your Raspberry Pi.

-As you can see in this page, web pages are located under /var/www/html on the Raspberry Pi.
+As you can see in this page content, web pages are located under /var/www/html on the Raspberry Pi.

 You can edit index.html to change this page or add new pages in the same folder.

-For example, if you want to share files on your network, just remove the index.html and put your files in /var/www/html, Apache will automatically generate a web page with links to each one
+For example, if you just need to share files on your network, remove the index.html and put your files directly in /var/www/html, Apache will automatically generate a web page with links to each one.

 Installation

-The first one adds the core package for PHP and the possibility to run PHP scripts in the terminal.
+The first one adds the core packages for PHP and the possibility to run PHP scripts in a terminal.

-The second allows us to add PHP code in web pages.
+The second one supercharges Apache with PHP capability, allowing us to put PHP code in our HTML pages.

 First PHP page

-We’ll check if everything is fine with our installation before going further.
+Once PHP installed, we should check that everything is fine with our installation before going further.

 Follow these steps to create a PHP file and test it in your browser: